awsdocs/amazon-ec2-user-guide/doc_source/ec2-fleet-configuration-strategies.md

 ### Planning<a name="ec2-fleet-on-demand-walkthrough-planning"></a>

 ABC Online requires a fixed capacity to operate during peak periods, but would like to benefit from increased capacity at a lower price\.
 ABC Online determines the following requirements for their EC2 Fleet:
-+ On\-Demand Instance capacity – ABC Online requires 15 On\-Demand Instances to ensure they can accommodate traffic at peak periods\.
++ On\-Demand Instance capacity – ABC Online requires 15 On\-Demand Instances to ensure that they can accommodate traffic at peak periods\.
 + Spot Instance capacity – ABC Online would like to improve performance, but at a lower price, by provisioning 5 Spot Instances\.

 ### Verifying Permissions<a name="ec2-fleet-on-demand-walkthrough-permissions"></a>